Portrait from the August 1923 North Carolina Journal of Pharmacology.

-Following the conclusion of his term in the senate Permillas Lee continued to have a prominent role in Dunn.
+Following the conclusion of his term in the senate, Permillas Lee continued to have a prominent role in Dunn.
 In 1944 he and a partner, C.A.
 Butler, became the managers of a new bus terminal constructed in town and from 1950-51 served as a member of the NCPA President's Advisory Committee.
-Lee is recorded as having suffered from ill health the last several months of his life and died at his home in Dunn on March 21, 1955 at age 74.
+Lee is recorded as having suffered from impaired health the last several months of his life and died at his home in Dunn on March 21, 1955, at age 74.
 His wife Hautence survived him by two years and both were interred at the Greenwood Cemetery in Dunn.

 From the Carolina Journal of Pharmacy, 1955.